 - Patients use the portals diligently and ask clear, relevant questions.

 - Would prefer more patients to use the portal for routine tasks like prescription refills.

 Efficient messaging tools allow patients to develop more bonding experience with their practitioner and stick to a certain provider for an extended period of time.

-According to a recent research, 80% of patients who have used the portal will choose to return to the same practice in 18 months versus 67% of non-adopters.
+According to recent research, 80% of patients who have used the portal will choose to return to the same practice in 18 months versus 67% of non-adopters.

-To wrap it up, electronic healthcare systems are major step towards a transformed health care at your institution.
+To wrap it up, electronic healthcare systems are a major step towards transformed health care at your institution.
 These systems are aimed at increasing efficiency, safety, communication, collaboration and overall patient satisfaction rates.
-If you are ready to take your institution on a brand new scale, it’s a high time to add electronic health records development on top of your agenda!
+If you are ready to take your institution on a brand new scale, it’s high time to add electronic health records development on top of your agenda!